Te same zasady, które mają być spełnione, są spełnione.

 Thee Devoted Otaku: Fandem as Identity andd Lifestyle

-Thee Psychology Behind thee Fandom Spectrum
+Thee Psychologiy Behind thee Fandom Spectrum

-Types of Devoted Fandom and Subcultural Niches
+Types of Devoted Fandom andd Subcultural Niches

 Thee Evolution of Fandom im thee Digital Age

 However, digital fandem has also given rise to echo chambers, nękanement kampanins, and toxic behavor that can alienate new fans andd sour the experience for others.
 The same platforms that enable creative collaboration can ammplify gatekeping andd infighting.
-Navigating the digital landscape recauses communities to experiis norms andd moderation practives to ensure that fandom ets a space of joy rathen a battield.
+Navigating the digital landscape recauses communities to experiis norms andd moderation practites to ensure that fandom ets a space of joy rathen a battield.

 Monetization, Capitalism, and the Commercialization of Fandom